srkuleo/noteset/README.md

 template and wanted a clean start with App Router and RSC.**

 Making this app with an idea to use it in the gym instead of a notebook.
 Still WIP, plan to finish it soon.
-Developing with intent to only use the app on a mobile device, so desktop responsiveness is not my priority (still doing something to make it look bearable).
+Developing with intent to only use on a mobile device, so desktop responsiveness is not my priority (still doing something to make it look bearable).